Why "search" already changed.

 What you need to do this week

-One concrete action before Lesson 2: search for your own brand inside ChatGPT and Perplexity.
+One concrete action before the next lesson: search for your own brand inside ChatGPT and Perplexity.
 Ask both of them — "What does [your company] do?" and "Who are the best [your category] companies?"

 Write down what you see.
 Three outcomes are possible: